Surfer12/onlinefoodclassfiles/docs/Online Food Delivery System - Project Do.md

 Encapsulation: All fields are private and final where appropriate

-Single Responsibility: The class handles only CLI-related operations

 Immutability: Using final fields to prevent modification after initialization

 ## Inheritance & Polymorphism